-Contents
+1. Contents

-1. Introduction .
-3
+1. Introduction 3

-2. Work scope definition: .
-3
+2. Work scope definition: 3

-Input parameters
+3. Input parameters 5

-The LGS wavefront sensor:
+4. The LGS wavefront sensor: 6

 Glos sary: 18

-Figures
+2. Figures

 Figure 1 LGS guide star asterism showing fixed central guide star, 5 equi-angle LGS star with radiuses varying from 10-150" and 3 roaming guide stars with 174" FoV.
 7 Figure 2 Schematic of a single LGS WFS channel on which 1st order design was based on7 Figure 3 Plan view of the pick-off scheme showing the theta-phi mechanism.
 The 8 sensors that are around the central star will need to have a rotation stage that ensures that the lenslet array, the DM and the corresponding sub-aperture pixels are all aligned to one-another at all times.
 Though this is not an active control, every time a new LGS star is picked off, we will need to reorient the WFS in rotation to maintain the one-to-one mapping of the DM actuators to lenslets Figure 4 A architect's view of the LGS WFS unit showing 1 out of 9 channels with a single pick-off arm 9 Figure 5 Schematic that unravels the theta-phi mechanism Figure 6 WF scenario - K mirror keeps the stars fixed on the AO focal plane(s) and hence on the WFS channels Figure 7 NF scenario in pupil fixed mode (for high contrast imaging) - K mirror keeps pupil fixed.
-The fact that the sky rotates, does not affect the observations Figure 8 Schematic of the TTFA showing the cold stop and cryogenic part and the front cold end ((there is a window between the cold and the cryogenic chamber) Figure 9 Schematic of the TT sensor design (there is a window between the cold and the cryogenic chamber) Figure 10 Sample simulation of a TT sensor with 200 mas size object and 30 mas/ pixel scale 13 Figure 11 Shows the basic schematic for the lenslet switching scheme for the simplest mechanism to facilitate multiple pupil sampling scales
+The fact that the sky rotates, does not affect the observations Figure 8 Schematic of the TTFA showing the cold stop and cryogenic part and the front cold end ((there is a window between the cold and the cryogenic chamber) Figure 9 Schematic of the TT sensor design (there is a window between the cold and the cryogenic chamber)11 Figure 10 Sample simulation of a TT sensor with 200 mas size object and 30 mas/ pixel scale Figure 11 Shows the basic schematic for the lenslet switching scheme for the simplest mechanism to facilitate multiple pupil sampling scales

-1. Introduction
+3. Introduction

 The Next Generation Keck Adaptive Optics system is a multiple guide star Adaptive Optics system with a two stage reflective OAP relay designed to work at wavefront errors as low as 90 nm.
 The system is envisioned to have four kinds of wavefront sensors, namely, one NGS WFS, 9 LGS WFS's, 3 TT(FA)s (2TTs and 1 TTFA), and two truth sensors.
-This is a report of a conceptual study undertaken.
-Though throughout the study both the 1-tier and the 2-tier optical designs were borne in mind while developing concepts, this report deals with the down selected 1-tier optical design alone.
+This is a report of a conceptual study of these wavefront sensors undertaken to provide input to the system design manual.
+Though throughout the study both the 1-tier and the 2-tier optical designs considered while developing concepts, this report deals with the down selected 1-tier optical design alone.
+The main work products of this WBS element is the volume envelope and the basic conceptual design parameters.
+These are documented in tables